XinyangLuo/G_Research_Kaggle_DL/README.md

 first 40% of supplemental_train.csv as validation set and last 40% of as test set.
 We use techniques of purging and embargo to prevent leakage of feature information.
 ## Install the dependency
-Run the following scripts to install the dependency, if you want to use pytorch with cuda, you should install the correct version by yourself
+Run the following scripts to install the dependency, if you want to use pytorch with cuda, you should install the suitable version by yourself
 ```
 pip install -r requirements.txt
 ```